Strange4/voxel-engine/README.md

 # TODO
-### Create a 3D texture for tracing voxels
-You'll have to create a 3D texture and fill it with some data (to make a sphere).
-Then use the 3D tracing algorithm to find the color of that pixel.

 ### Make a moving camera
-Push the origin and direction of the camera.
+Push constants the origin and direction of the camera.

 ## Questions and answers.